NISYSLAB/Emory-BMI-GSoC/README.md

-# Emory BMI Google Summer of Code (GSoC) 2023
+# Emory BMI Google Summer of Code (GSoC) 2024

 <img src="https://github.com/NISYSLAB/Emory-BMI-GSoC/blob/main/logo.jpg" width="150" height="150" align="left" /> Department of Biomedical Informatics, Emory University (often stylized "Emory BMI" for GSoC communications) is committed to open source development of several biomedical informatics research projects.
 As a research organization, its source code lives across several open source project repositories, released with open-source licenses including BSD 3-Clause License and MIT license.
 Most of them can be accessed from the GitHub repositories of the research labs of Emory University School of Medicine: https://github.com/Emory-HITI, https://github.com/sharmalab, https://github.com/NISYSLAB, and https://github.com/controlcore-project/

-Emory BMI has been a successful mentoring orgnaization for Google Summer of Code 2012 - 2016, 2019, 2021, and 2022!
-In the recent years, we had 8 great contributors in 2022 and 6 in 2021.
+Emory BMI has been a successful mentoring orgnaization for Google Summer of Code 2012 - 2016, 2019, 2021, 2022, and 2023!
+In the recent years, we had 6 great contributors in 20223, 8 in 2022, and 6 in 2021.
 We are excited and looking forward to working with another batch of contributors for the upcoming GSoC.
 Emory BMI takes pride in having the past successes and GSoC contributors turning into long-term collaborators and mentors themselves.
 Emory BMI also encourages the contributors to collaborate further towards research outcomes, alongside their coding, as most of our GSoC projects include a fair amount of research.

 **We have been using Slack as the primary medium of communication.
 Since Slack has limited the features of the Slack free versison, we are slowly moving away from Slack and asking the contributors to communicate via the discussion forums of each project and this central repository instead.
 These discussion forums also give the contributors the potential to reach a larger audience through their public discussions, therefore, providing more transparency to our open source development discussions.**